kishoregp/tf-ek-iac/Readme.md

-# Infrasetup for Jenkins on AWS
+# Infrastructure setup for Jenkins on AWS

 ## Overview of steps

 * Architecture of Jenkins on AWS
-* Structure of Repos
+* Create Jenkins CI server using Terraform
+* Create EKS cluster for provisioining Jenkins slaves on demand
+* Configure Jenkins master
+* Create job to trigger pipeline from application repo

 ## Architecture of Jenkins on AWS

-S
-*